sedostheatre/sedos.co.uk/input/shows/2017-the-rivals.md

       width="640" height="427" alt="The Rivals - 2017"></a><script async
       src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
     order: 2
-    title: GALLERY
+  - title: VIDEO
-  - body: >-
+    body: >-
       <iframe width="560" height="315"
       src="https://www.youtube.com/embed/s_QlADv0oGY" frameborder="0"
       allow="accelerometer; autoplay; encrypted-media; gyroscope;
       picture-in-picture" allowfullscreen></iframe>
     order: 3
-    title: VIDEO
 ---
 **“COME, COME, WE MUST LAY ASIDE SOME OF OUR ROMANCE - A LITTLE WEALTH AND COMFORT MAY BE ENDURED AFTER ALL”**

-Written in 1775,*The Rivals*is a classic comedy in the restoration style.
+Written in 1775,*The Rivals* is a classic comedy in the restoration style.

 Wealthy, head-strong beauty Lydia Languish, wants to marry a poor man to offend her guardian Aunt and hopefully prompt a romantic elopement.
 Jack Absolute, himself a wealthy man, learns of this, and adopts the fake identity of Beverley, a poorly paid Ensign, in order to win her affections.

-From this deception, many complications arise with hilarious consequences, not least because she has two other eager suitors in the shape of Bob Acres and Sir Lucius O’Trigger
+From this deception, many complications arise with hilarious consequences, not least because she has two other eager suitors in the shape of Bob Acres and Sir Lucius O’Trigger.